Cover for Robert Widing Lawson's Obituary

 Concord, Massachusetts

 Robert Widing Lawson passed away on December 15, 2025 at his home in Concord after a brave battle with Glioblastoma and Parkinsons.
-Born on January 21, 1953 in Nyack, New York, Bob was the son of Arthur and Helen (Widing) and the brother of Richard, Peter, and Karen.
+Born on January 21, 1953 in Nyack, New York, Bob was the son of Arthur and Helen (Widing) of Dorchester, Massachusetts, and the brother of Richard, Peter, and Karen (now Waintroob).

-Bob embraced a fun-loving and adventurous spirit from an early age with a group of friends who called themselves the TSG—Tom Sawyer Gang.
-The teenagers hitchhiked widely, canoed the Mississippi and Connecticut rivers, and even hopped a freight train.
+Bob embraced a fun-loving and adventurous spirit from an early age with a group of friends from Wilton, CT who called themselves the TSG—Tom Sawyer Gang.
+The teenagers hitchhiked widely, canoed the Connecticut and Mississippi rivers, and even hopped a freight train.

 Bob had a sense of humor and life-force that drew people to him.
 He maintained strong relationships from all phases of his life, and was grateful for reaching his 50th anniversary with Janet; for his three grandchildren, Grace, Logan, and James; and for new family members Maddy Tillotson and Santi Dueñas.
 In his last year, his devoted friends and family showed up for him, a testament to a life well-lived.